UCL/dcprogs/documentation/source/manual/missedeventsG.rst

 .. _manual_eG:

-Missed-Events Likelihood :math:`{}^eG(t)`
+Missed-Events transition densities :math:`{}^eG(t)`
 =========================================

 The callable object :cpp:class:`HJCFIT::MissedEventsG` provides an interface to compute the likelihood :math:`{}^eG(t)` of open and shut events as a function of their lengths, for a fixed :math:`Q`-matrix.
-It has the ability to compute both exact and approximate missed-events likelihood, returning one or the other depending on a given time cutoff.
+It has the ability to compute both exact and approximate missed-events likelihood, returning one or the other depending on a given time resolution.

-The asymptotic expression of the likelihood can be computed from the knowledge of the roots of a specific equations.
+The asymptotic expression of the transition densities can be computed from the knowledge of the roots of a specific equations.
 On the one hand, root-finding can be a fairly difficult numerical operation.
 On the other, it would be more convenient if we can initialize :cpp:class:`HJCFIT::MissedEventsG` directly from a :math:`Q`-matrix object.
 As such, there are several means to initialize the functor:

-- from the knowledge of the roots and the determinant equations
+- from the knowledge of the roots and the determinant equations;
-- directly from a :math:`Q`-matrix, using the default root-finding mechanism
+- directly from a :math:`Q`-matrix, using the default root-finding mechanism;
-- from a :math:`Q`-matrix, using a custom root-finding mechanism (c++ only)
+- from a :math:`Q`-matrix, using a custom root-finding mechanism (C++ only).

 Initialization from a :math:`Q`-matrix
 """"""""""""""""""""""""""""""""""""""

-:python:
+:Python:

   .. literalinclude:: ../../code/missedeventsG.py
      :language: python
      :lines: 1-11, 19

-:c++11:
+:C++11:

   .. literalinclude:: ../../code/missedeventsG.cc
      :language: c++